Artland Dragons: Notable players

-Partner & youth team
+Partner & youth teams

-The Partner club of the Artland Dragons is the local basketball club "QTSV", with a men's team playing in the regional league, and a women's team playing in the second German women's league.
+The Partner club of the Artland Dragons is the local basketball club "TSV Quakenbrück ("QTSV"), with a men's team playing in the regional league, and a women's team playing in the fifth German women's league.
 There are also a variety of other teams (youth and adults, also wheelchair basketball).
-The youth team of the Artland Dragons is the "Young Dragons", which plays in the NBBL, the German youth team league (Nachwuchs Basketball Bundesliga).
+The Male youth teams of the Artland Dragons are the "Young Rasta Dragons" (formerly "Young Dragons"), which plays in the NBBL and the JBBL, the German youth team leagues (Nachwuchs Basketball Bundesliga) and (Jugend Basketball Bundesliga).
+And the Female team is the Junior Team Osnabrück/Artland (formerly Junior Panthers Osnabrück), which plays in the WNBL the German youth team league (Weibliche Nachwuchs Basketball Bundesliga).

+For their Male youth Teams the Artland Dragons work together with the SC Rasta Vechta.

+And for the Female youth Team the Artland Dragons work together with the GiroLive Panthers Osnabrück and the Osnabrücker SC.

 Cheerleader squad and team mascot

 The cheerleader squad is called "The Flames".
-It is trained by Annette Schone.
+It is trained by Steffie Bäker.
 The team mascot is a dragon called, "Tobi der Drache" (Tobi the Dragon).